 |Start Date:||July 2008|

-|Funding:||Province of Ontario, Environment Canada, Nottawasaga Valley Conservation Authority, Dufferin Simcoe Land Stewardship, NT Temps, Municipal and Private Sectors|
+|Funding:||Province of Ontario, Nottawasaga Valley Conservation Authority, Municipalities of Adjala-Tosorontio, Bradford West Gwillimbury, Innisfil and New Tecumseth, Dufferin Simcoe Land Stewardship Network, Tree Canada, NT Temps Inc. and Private Sectors|

-|Partners:||Adjala-Tosorontio Project Team, Alliston Lions Club, Banting Memorial High School, Baxter Corporation, CONTACT South Simcoe, Dufferin Simcoe Land Stewardship Network, Essa Healthy Communities Committee, F&P Mfg., Honda of Canada Mfg.,Lake Simcoe Region Conservation Authority, New Tecumseth Streams Committee, Nottawasaga Steelheaders, Nottawasaga Valley Conservation Authority, Nottawasaga Futures, Ontario Ministry of Natural Resources, Town of Bradford West Gwillimbury, Town of Innisfil, Town of New Tecumseth, Township of Adjala Tosorontio|
+|Partners:||Adjala-Tosorontio Project Team, Alliston Lions Club, Banting Memorial High School, Baxter Corporation, Dufferin Simcoe Land Stewardship Network, F&P Mfg., Honda of Canada Mfg.,Lake Simcoe Region Conservation Authority, New Tecumseth Streams Committee, Nottawasaga Steelheaders, Nottawasaga Valley Conservation Authority, Nottawasaga Futures, Ontario Ministry of Natural Resources and Forestry, Town of Bradford West Gwillimbury, Town of Innisfil, Town of New Tecumseth, Township of Adjala-Tosorontio|

-|Goals:||To invest in streams together for community and waterway health To support and initiate community projects for healthier streams in South Simcoe combining multi-partner resources and community volunteer efforts for improved habitat, cleaner water and communal well being To engage volunteers of all ages and walks of life from schools, youth and service clubs to business and industry to participate in stream rehabilitation To build cooperative partnerships to help generate the tools, know-how and funds needed to restore degraded stream systems To advance community awareness and appreciation of stream and river resources,ecological threats and benefits to local communities|
+|Goals:||To invest in streams together for community and waterway health.
+To support and initiate community projects for healthier streams in South Simcoe combining multi-partner resources and community volunteer efforts for improved habitat, cleaner water and communal well being.
+To engage volunteers of all ages and walks of life from schools, youth and service clubs to business and industry to participate in stream rehabilitation.
+To build cooperative partnerships to help generate the tools, know-how and funds needed to restore degraded stream systems.
+To advance community awareness and appreciation of stream and river resources,ecological threats and benefits to local communities.|